CloudCannon/small-business-template-eleventy/README.md

 All blocks have an id field that can be set and then used as a link to that component.

 This is helpful (for example) if you want to link to information about your services from the nav without having a fully seperate page for it.
-You can set the id field in the services block to be `services` and then in *data/nav* you can have a link to `#services`.
+You can set the id field in the services block to be `services` and then in *Data* / *Nav* you can have a link to `#services`.

 ## Development